smartycope/ezregex/README.md

     "match any word which is not foo".
 Do note that this function is new, and I'm still working out the kinks.
 ### Conditionals
-- ifProceededBy
+- ifFollowedBy
 	- Matches the prior pattern if it has `condition` coming after it
-- ifNotProceededBy
+- ifNotFollowedBy
 	- Matches the prior pattern if it does **not** have `condition` coming after it
 - ifPrecededBy
 	- Matches the prior pattern if it has `condition` coming before it
-- ifNotPreceededBy
+- ifNotPrecededBy
 	- Matches the prior pattern if it does **not** have `condition` coming before it
 - ifEnclosedWith
 	-  Matches if the string has `open`, then `stuff`, then `close`, but only "matches"